 TIME PERIOD PRESCRIBED FOR REGISTRATION OF DOCUMENT

-According to Section 23 of the Registration Act, 1908, all the documents except for a will, are required to be presented to the proper officer within four months from the date of its execution, for the purpose of registration.
+According to Section 23 of the Registration Act, 1908, all legal documents except for a will, are required to be presented to the proper officer within four months from the date of its execution, for the purpose of registration.

 In a case where such presentation of documents is not done within the prescribed period of 4 months an application can be written to the registrar mentioning legitimate reasons for the delay.
-The registrar on analysing the application may accept the documents for registration with a fine not exceeding ten times the amount of registration fee.
+The registrar on analysing the application may accept the documents for registration with a fine not exceeding ten times the amount of the registration fee.

 NEED FOR REGISTRATION

-In certain circumstances it is required by the law for certain legal documents to be registered.
+In certain circumstances, it is required by the law for certain legal documents to be registered.
 For example, where documents are related to the immovable property the transaction cannot be completed without registration.
 And the court may declare the transfer of property to be invalid.

 - Documents of gift deed of an immovable property.